-Approve and recommend the Board to approve the First Amendment to Task Order No. 7 and conclude associated obligations.
+Recommend to Advisory Committee to recommend to the Board to approve the First Amendment to Task Order No. 7 and conclude associated obligations.

-(00:04:49) Mr. Corbin reported to the Committee that this was a cost shared project by both Chino Basin Watermaster and Inland Empire Utilities and Watermaster suggesting closing this existing Task Order to release the funds and recommend the Board approval.
-A discussion ensued.
+(00:04:51) Mr. Corbin reported that that this was a cost shared by both Chino Basin Watermaster and Inland Empire Utilities.
+He is suggesting closing this existing Task Order and recommending to the Advisory Committee for approval and for the Board to adopt.